zeusyux/CoEvoer/README.md

   </a>
 </p>

-This repository contains the implementation of the following paper:
+Official implementation of the following paper:

 > CoEvoer: Collaborative Evolution Transformer for Upper-Body Expressive Human Pose and Shape Estimation
 >